duzzisantos/kotler/README.md

 ##
  ## Challenges:
     Generating the strategy patterns for the SWOT app requires strategic exposure and consideration for what makes business sense in the real world.
     So, it takes time to generate each unique strategic recommendation.
-There are plenty regex involved in the code.
+There are plenty regular expressions involved in the code.
  ##

 ## Key takeaways: